 - Centralized Process Improvement, Automation, & Measurement

-Two years ago, the company added additional processes to the scope of RPA projects and formalized their partnership with IT, in addition to bringing the development work in-house.
-As a part of this transition they identified and began training for eleven internal resources, which included nine with business expertise and two with expertise in IT.
-These resources were part time at first, with many eventually transitioning to full time as part of a newly created Process Automation Team.
+Two years ago, the company added additional processes to the scope of RPA projects and formalized its partnership with IT, in addition to bringing the development work in-house.
+As a part of this transition, they identified and began training for eleven internal resources, which included nine with business expertise and two with expertise in IT.
+These resources were part-time at first, with many eventually transitioning to full-time as part of a newly created Process Automation Team.

 Some of the lessons learned include:

 - Include IT early, particularly as it relates to leadership, security, and architecture.

 - Pay attention to messaging, so that the “people part” of the change is communicated properly.